LEARNAcademy/syllabus/rails/fullstack.md

 - Has a view for index
 - Can see all the blog post titles on the landing page of the application

-**Story 2: In order to interact with the blog post application, as a user of the application, I need to see the details of one blog post.**
+**Story 2**: In order to interact with the blog post application, as a user of the application, I need to see the details of one blog post.

-**Branch:** blog-show
+**Branch**: blog-show

 **Acceptance Criteria**